RishabhDevbanshi/Pacman-Game/README.md

 # [PacmanJs](https://rishabhdevbanshi.github.io/Pacman-Game/)

-PacmanJs is a Javascript, HTML and CSS based game that enable you to play with the most carismatic 80's character ever created.
+PacmanJs is a Javascript, HTML and CSS based game that enable you to play with the most charismatic 80's character ever created.

 ## How to start